 Thorough analyses with the help of a psychologist, meditation or through guided regressive hypnoses.
 It’s the one I recommend, because only reliving certain experiences can make us aware of us, with thoughts, emotions and actions.
 Only directly experiencing certain situations can make us conscious of our flaws and lead us to the acceptance of our own being.
 If we will get to understand why we are against our own person, our body will stop fighting against itself.

 (Two years ago I read the most important book of my life, :), a very thick book (693 pages), read it in like half the year.
 It has so much info to process, that I needed lots of breaks.
 But I always came back to it.
 A book that goes through the lives of many patients, making them understand themselves, heal them and change them.
 I will always recommend it.
 There are 5 books in the series, but I liked 3rd the most.
 Here: The Convoluted Universe, Book 3 by Dolores Cannon.
-Available in kindle version for almost $12.)
+Available in kindle version.)

 Which are the autoimmune diseases?